HoiJean/djangoforbeginners-book/manuscript/ch5.md

 In this chapter we'll build a basic _blog_ application that allows users to create, edit, and delete posts.
 The homepage will list all blog posts and there will be a dedicated detail page for each individual post.
 We'll also introduce CSS for styling and learn how Django works with static files.

-Complete source code can be <a href="https://github.com/wsvincent/djangoforbeginners/tree/master/ch5-blog-app" target="\_blank">found on Github</a>.

 ## Initial Setup